openstack-archive/murano/doc/source/articles/client.rst

     murano package-download <PKG_ID> > file.zip

-would download the zip arhive with specified package
+would download the zip archive with specified package

 Creating a package
 ==================